sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 ### Using the Shell, Pipes, and Why There's No Terminal

-You can look around for issues which discuss why Helix doesn't have certain features, and lots of them offer some insight into the developers' philosophy around the tool.
+You can look around for issues which discuss why Helix doesn't have certain features.
 Some things are just not done yet.
 But a terminal window inside the editor?
 That's not coming.

 Helix takes the stance that it is a single tool in your toolchain, aiming to be